eugenp/tutorials/spring-security-modules/spring-security-web-persistent-login/README.md

-## Spring Security Persisted Remember Me
+## Spring Security Persistent Login

-This module contains articles about 'remember me' with Spring Security
+This module contains articles about persistent login with Spring Security

 ### The Course